Azure/meta-azure-service-broker/docs/azure-sql-db-failover-group.md

 **NOTE:**

   * Binding would fail after failover because of the change of the primary role.
-You need to fail back before binding.
-If you do have a case which needs to bind after failover, please open a Github issue to request our improvement.
+Please bind before failover or fail back to bind.
+If you do have a case which has to bind after failover, please open a Github issue to request our improvement.

   * Permission "CONTROL" has full permissions in a database: https://msdn.microsoft.com/en-us/library/ms178569.aspx

 ### Unbind

-  1. Login to the primary database, drop the user for the Login.
+  1. Login to the primary database, drop the user.

-  2. Login to the master database of the server, drop the Login.

 **NOTE**:

   * Unbinding would fail after failover because of the change of the primary role.
-You need to fail back before unbinding.
-If you do have a case which needs to unbind after failover, please open a Github issue to request our improvement.
+Please bind before failover or fail back to unbind.
+If you do have a case which has to unbind after failover, please open a Github issue to request our improvement.

 ### Deprovision